Futurist Hour

 Or as a leader, should you be defining the trends – not following them?

-In 2026 leaders need to navigate complex balancing acts:
+In 2026 leaders will have to navigate complex balancing acts:

 Knowing that our world has shifted already.
 Meaning it’s no longer a question of whether to change.